 I agree to meet the critical deadlines provided to me in my invitation letter with respect to submission of materials and arriving my assigned session.

-IFT17 Registration
+IFT18 Registration

 I understand that as a presenter I must pay the appropriate IFT Member or Nonmember registration fee.
-Registration information will be available at www.ift.org/IFT17 by March 1, 2017.
+Registration information will be available online by April 2018.

 Right of First Refusal